sonntagsgesicht/businessdate/HOWTO.rst

 .. _target_holidays:

-Build in are |TargetHolidays| which are bank holidays in euro banking system `TARGET <https://en.wikipedia.org/wiki/TARGET2#Holidays>`_.
+Build-in are |TargetHolidays| which are bank holidays in euro banking system `TARGET <https://en.wikipedia.org/wiki/TARGET2#Holidays>`_.

+They serve as default value if no holidays are given.
+They can be changed on demand via the class attribute |BusinessDate.DEFAULT_HOLIDAYS|.

+.. testsetup:: holidays

+   from businessdate import BusinessDate default_holidays = BusinessDate.DEFAULT_HOLIDAYS

+.. doctest:: holidays

+   >>> BusinessDate(20100101) in BusinessDate.DEFAULT_HOLIDAYS
+   True

+   >>> BusinessDate.DEFAULT_HOLIDAYS = list()
+   >>> BusinessDate(20100101) in BusinessDate.DEFAULT_HOLIDAYS
+   False

+.. testcleanup:: holidays

+   BusinessDate.DEFAULT_HOLIDAYS = default_holidays

 Calculating Dates and Periods